 Statistics is an essential tool for analyzing data, and it helps us to make sense of the world around us.
-The T-test is a statistical test that helps researchers to determine whether the means of two groups are significantly different from each other.
+The t-test is a statistical test that helps researchers determine whether the means of two groups are significantly different from each other.

 Introduction to T-Test: